 Eligibility To Train

-EMDR is an advanced psychotherapeutic procedure requiring a high level of skill.
+EMDR is an advanced psychotherapy requiring a high level of skill.
 A mental health clinical background is an essential prerequisite for the effective application of EMDR treatment.
 All training providers will also expect you to provide evidence that you are accredited with one of the professional associations deemed acceptable by EMDR Europe.

 - Clinical Psychologists (Registered with HCPC or Psychological Society Ireland)

 - Counselling Psychologists (Registered with HCPC)

 - Psychiatrists (Consultant Psychiatrist, StR / SpR Psychiatry)

 - Registered Mental Health Nurses (NMC)